-If you’ve been running for any amount of time, you know that a cool-down routine is important, but that doesn’t mean that you always do it.
-I’ve been a culprit too, but if you want to avoid injuries and just feel better overall, it’s necessary to do a cool down.
+Runners – and all athletes, for that matter – should know that a cool down routine is important.
+Raise your hand if you know this fact but still fail to practice it.
+Join the crowd.
+I’ve been a culprit too.
+But if you want to avoid injuries and just feel better overall, it’s necessary to do a cool down.

-In this article, we’ll give you the reasons why it’s so important to hopefully help motivate you to start incorporating one and we’ll give you some examples of cool-down routines after easy runs as well as long runs.
+In this article, we’ll give you the reasons why it’s so important.
+Hopefully this will motivate you to start incorporating a cool down into your workouts – especially the hard days.
+But we’ll give you some examples of cool-down routines for after easy runs as well as long runs.

-No matter what type of run you need to start incorporating cool downs afterward, we’ve got you covered.
-Now it’s just up to you to start adding them into your running workouts!
+No matter what type of run you are cooling down from, we’ve got you covered.
+Now it’s just up to you to start practicing this part of your workout routine!

 What is a Cool Down?

-As the American Heart Association notes, a cool down gives your body time to gradually decrease the amount of physical activity occurring after a workout.
+As the American Heart Association notes, a cool down gives your body time to gradually decrease its amount of physical activity after a workout.
 After you’ve been working out for a little while, your heart rate is up and your blood vessels are dilated.

 Plus, you’re probably sweating because your body temperature is higher than normal.
 In order to slowly give your body time to switch from exercise mode to rest mode, you can’t just stop immediately after a workout.